alexandretalbert/alexandretalbert/ebanx_team.md

 - Mentoria Stefany TAM Spotify
 - Aproximou-se do time de operações ajudando inclusive a melhorar processos e passando conhecimento
 - bom direcionamento do time para atenção a processos, visibilidade e colaboração
+- Visão do todo.
+Foi muito madura na questão do Maia

 ### Keep doing
-- she challenges partners and other areas
-- great business acumen
+- High collaboartion with Engineering, Ops and Business teams (15/4/2025)
+- Keep the team aligned with priorities, goals and issues (communication, transparency and proximity) (15/4/2025)
+- Keep questioning demands and asks (confrontation of ideas) (15/4/2025)
+- Results focused (15/4/2025)

 ### To improve
-- needs to be more strategic in relationships with stakeholders
-- balance problem solving with strategic, managerial and structuring actions
-- i feel you are overwhelmend and that we can't find more time to talk about the team, future,....
+- I feel you are overwhelmend and that we can't find more time to talk about the team, future,....
+(15/4/2025)
+- Be more strategic in relationships with stakeholders, seeking beyond problem solving, improving ways of working and structuring initiatives.
+This means to balance collaboration with addressing roles and responsibilities properly (15/4/2025)
+- As you are a business/product/technical reference, create moments for knowledge sahring (this will facilitates delegation and team autonomy) (15/4/2025)

 ### PDI
 To do